-The Academy's current charter agreement with the Duval County School District was renewed on July 1, 2012 for ten years.
+The Academy's current charter agreement with the Duval County School District was extended through June 30, 2035 in May 2020.
 The continued viability of the Academy is predicated on maintaining this charter with the Duval County School District.
-Management fully expects to maintain this contract for the next three years.
+Management fully expects to maintain this contract during this time.